nhduong1203/LLM-Chatbot/README.md

 - **🤝 Stateful Conversations**: Maintain the context of your queries for more intelligent and coherent interactions.
 - **📄 Document Integration**: Upload files or provide URLs to make your documents chat-ready.
 - **🚀 Google Kubernetes Deployment**: Deployed seamlessly on Google Kubernetes Engine (GKE) for scalable and robust operations.
+- **🔄 CI/CD Integration**: Equipped with a Continuous Integration and Continuous Deployment (CI/CD) pipeline to ensure fast, reliable updates and maintenance. *(In progress...)*

 This repository contains all the resources you need to deploy, customize, and use the application effectively.
 Dive into the sections below to get started! 🚀